gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/php2.5.png)

-Once the MySQL database cartridge has been added to your application, the web console will display the confirmation screen which also contains the connection information for your database.
+Once the MySQL database cartridge has been added to your application, the web console will display a confirmation screen which contains the connection information for your database.

 ![](http://training.runcloudrun.com/images/php2.6.png)